- 1 INSTANT FACIAL CONTOURING RESULTS FOR MANY AREAS OF THE FACE

 We believe you get what you pay for, but you should only pay for what you get.

-At Reflections, we price our dermal fillers and Botox, the products used to achieve a Liquid Facelift, by the amount used.
-In Botox, that’s $16 per unit, with most patients using between 15-45 units.
+At Reflections, we price our dermal fillers and Botox, the FDA-approved products used to achieve youthful facial contours, by the amount used.
+For Botox, that’s $17 per unit, with most patients using between 15-45 units.

 - Training: Ask about your doctors’ qualifications and training in injectables.
 Bonus points if they’re training other doctors on how to inject!

 Our practice has received a Top 250 / Diamond award from Allergan for the last 5 years and several Presidential awards from Galderma, we have high patient reviews ratings on all the top sites and a gallery full of great, natural-looking results, and our physicians frequently train other doctors on the newest injection techniques.

 WHAT’S THE DOWNTIME LIKE?
 WILL I NEED TO TAKE TIME OFF FROM WORK OR SOCIAL EVENTS?

 You should expect some swelling and redness after your treatment.
 For most patients any redness resolves in a couple of hours and can be easily covered with makeup, allowing people to return to normal activities immediately after treatment.
 Swelling should be mild to moderate, although certain areas, like the lips, are more prone to swelling, and may stay swollen for a few days.
 Most patients find this swelling is mild enough that others wouldn’t notice it, and so it shouldn’t prevent you from returning to work or attending social events.

 Bruising is rare but possible.
 Activities that raise your blood pressure, such as intense workouts, can increase your risk of bruising, so we suggest you avoid this for 12 hours following treatment.
 Should you develop a bruise, we will happily provide you with complimentary laser treatments to help speed up the healing process.